Vanna White: Personal life

 White is sometimes described as the "niece" of actor Christopher George.
 While George is not a biological relation, White's mother grew up with him, and George and his wife took White "under their wing" in Los Angeles.
-Also, in that same conversation, she said that her children come to Wheel of Fortune tapings many times.
+In an interview with Larry King, White said that her children often come to Wheel of Fortune tapings.

 Philanthropy

 As of 2019, White has donated $1.8 million to St. Jude Children's Research Hospital and plans to continue her philanthropy after her retirement.

 Litigation

-In 1993, White sued Samsung Electronics over its use of an advertisement featuring a robot turning letters on a game show, alleging a violation of her personality rights.
+In 1993, White sued Samsung Electronics over an advertisement featuring a robot turning letters on a game show, alleging a violation of her personality rights.
 The lower court's decision in Samsung's favor was reversed by the United States Court of Appeals for the Ninth Circuit, which denied a rehearing, but Judge Alex Kozinski issued a dissent.
 The U.S. Supreme Court denied certiorari.
-A jury ultimately awarded White $403,000 in damages.
+A jury awarded White $403,000 in damages.